oleg/web-incubator/books/mazes-in-go/README.md

 # Maze generator
-Execute
-`go run cli/cli.go -width 10 -height 10`
+Run `go run cli/cli.go -width 10 -height 10`

 to generate random maze like the one below